 Why Ukraine is a High-ranking Destination For Offshore Development

-According the A.T.
-Kearney report on 2016 Global Services Location Index Ukraine has significantly improved its image as an offshore destination gaining 17 positions up in the GSLI and is now ranking as #24, despite the current geopolitical situation.
+According to the A.T.
+Kearney report on 2018 Global Services Location Index Ukraine has significantly improved its image as an offshore destination gaining 17 positions up in the GSLI and is now ranking as #20, despite the current geopolitical situation.

 Among the other accolades Ukrainian outsourcing market has received, the following are worth mentioning: